nush16/T3A2-A/readme.md

-# T3A2-A • GP Online Appointment App
+# T3A2-A • GP Online Appointment Web Application

 ### Anushke Karunaratna and Bangkai Yu

 ## Description